Rock music in Russia: The 2000s: Further development

 The 2000s in Russian rock were marked by both a continuance of the 1990s and something of a comeback of the classic 1980s sound.
-In the years following the renaissance of Russian cinema and rock, rock in Russia seemed to gain enough ground to differentiate widely in various genres.
+In the years following the renaissance of Russian cinema and rock, rock in Russia seemed to gain enough ground to differentiate widely through various genres.
 The 2005 Live 8 concert in Moscow featured mainly Russian rock artists.

 Alternative metal, Nu metal and metalcore gained wider popularity at that time.
-In the mid-2000s, bands like Amatory, Tracktor Bowling, Grenouer, Slot, and 5 Diez were established and were intensively promoted by the Russian television channel A-One.
+In the mid-2000s, bands like Amatory, Tracktor Bowling, Grenouer, Slot, and 5 Diez were established, and were intensively promoted by the Russian television channel A-One.
 The channel awarded many of them with the Rock Alternative Music Prize.

-The Russian heavy metal scene continued to develop with power metal bands like Catharsis and Epidemia, founded in the 1990s, receiving more attention, and progressive metal band Orgia Pravednikov rising to prominence.
+The Russian heavy metal scene continued to develop, with power metal bands like Catharsis and Epidemia, founded in the 1990s, receiving more attention, and progressive metal band Orgia Pravednikov rising to prominence.
 In 2002, Valery Kipelov left Aria and formed the band Kipelov with other ex-members of Aria.

 Folk rock music had a revival following Pelageya's and Melnitsa's rise from underground acts to bands that were played on the radio, and the attention pagan metal bands like Arkona received.

 Though the Russian progressive rock scene had existed since the 1970s, it entered the public eye of Russian rock fans in the 2000s, with bands like Little Tragedies and The Gourishankar being its most obvious representatives.
 Since 2001, a prog-music festival named InProg was held almost yearly in Moscow.
-Its popularity constantly grew and in 2005 it turned from a local festival into an international one.
-The Russian instrumental rock scene with bands like EXIT project, Disen Gage, Dvar and Kostarev Group also received more recognition at that time.
+Its popularity constantly grew, and in 2005 it turned from a local festival into an international one.
+The Russian instrumental rock scene, with bands like EXIT project, Disen Gage, Dvar and Kostarev Group, also received more recognition at that time.

 The 2010s: Decline

-Despite the fact many bands from previous decades are still active, like DDT and Splean, due to the lack of new bands gaining significant attention there is a common view that Russian rock is in decline.
-Ilya Chert from the band Pilot said: "I can see the decline of Russian rock.
+Despite the fact many bands from previous decades are still active, such as DDT and Splean, due to the lack of new bands gaining significant attention, there is a common view that Russian rock is in decline.
+Ilya Chert, from the band Pilot, said: "I can see the decline of Russian rock.
 We are going back to the times, when those who are really talented and wise are operating in basements and clubs with the capacity of 50 people, as they don't commercialize themselves and no one commercializes them".
-Artemy Troitsky, the famous Russian rock critic, wrote an article called "Rock died a long time ago, but the funeral was impressive", where he brought up the lack of new faces in the Russian rock scene, and accused bands like Mashina Vremeni and Garik Sukachev for "selling out" and not protesting against the current government.
-Already in 2008 MTV Russia cancelled the nomination "Best Rock Project", with the resulting headlines being "MTV Recognized the Death of Russian Rock".
+Artemy Troitsky, the famous Russian rock critic, wrote an article titled "Rock died a long time ago, but the funeral was impressive", where he brought up the lack of new faces in the Russian rock scene, and accused bands like Mashina Vremeni and Garik Sukachov for "selling out" and not protesting against the current government.
+In 2008 MTV Russia cancelled the nomination "Best Rock Project", with the resulting headlines being "MTV Recognized the Death of Russian Rock".

-From 2009 to 2013, Samara hosted a one-day international rock festival in Europe — Rock over the Volga.
+From 2009 to 2013, Samara hosted a one-day international rock festival in Europe — Rock on the Volga.